Open Source

 Project Reports

-Successful projects receiving $9k are required to submit six project reports during their fellowship.
-Experimental projects receiving $1k/$2k are required to submit three project reports.
+Successful projects receiving $9k are required to submit three project reports during their fellowship.
+Experimental projects receiving $1k/$2k are required to submit two project reports.
 This is used to show backers the impact that their money is having.
 These don’t need to be long or detailed (although writing additional blog posts about your work is encouraged), for example, a list of GitHub issues and a brief comment for each would be sufficient.

 Getting paid